paulrobertlloyd/paulrobertlloyd-v4/src/articles/2013/04/bradshaws_guide/index.md

 This blog has been fairly quiet over the last few months.
 Not because I’ve got a shortage of things to say, far from it.
 In fact, such is the backlog of posts, I’m dedicating much of my week-short break here in San Francisco to catching up.

 The departure date for this trip was a useful deadline for launching the project that’s been occupying all of my spare time: [Bradshaw’s Guide][1].
-If you’ve watched Michael Portillo’s BBC television series <cite>[Great British Railway Journeys][2]</cite>, you’ll know what this is about.
+If you’ve watched Michael Portillo’s BBC television series [""Great British Railway Journeys""][2], you’ll know what this is about.
 If not, the title of his programme is a good description.

 Based on the 1866 edition of George Bradshaw’s handbook for tourists using Britain’s nascent railway network, this project puts his historical insights into the hands of a new generation, many of whom use the same routes he described 150 years ago.